 What is the Best Window Cleaning Mixture?

-There are different cleaning liquid formulas, however the best ones use natural and eco-friendly materials, such as vinegar and lemon juice.
-Natural materials can help you spot streaks while cleaning.
-If you have never used vinegar and water to clean windows and want to make your own homemade window cleaning solution, here are a few recipes:
+There are different cleaning liquid formulas.
+However, the best ones use natural and eco-friendly materials, such as vinegar and lemon juice.
+Natural materials can help you spot streaks while cleaning your windows.
+If you have never used vinegar and water to clean windows and frames but you want to make your own homemade window cleaning solution, here are a few recipes:

 - The simple water and white vinegar combination